-The First Folio separates Shakespeare’s plays into just three genres: histories, comedies, and tragedies.
-In the centuries following the publication of the Folio, scholars suggested that these three categories are insufficient to describe all the plays.
-In the nineteenth century, the critic Henry Dowden suggested a fourth category, Romance.
-Today, scholars use the term “romance” to describe three plays Shakespeare wrote at the end of his career.
-The Tempest and The Winter’s Tale were designated comedies in the First Folio, while the third, Cymbeline, was originally designated a tragedy.
-Two plays they believe Shakespeare co-wrote, Pericles and The Two Noble Kinsmen, are also generally classified as romances.
-While these plays following the comedic conventions of mistaken identities, misunderstandings, separated lovers, and a wedding at the end, they are more complex than Shakespeare’s earlier comedies, and contain tragic elements as well.
-Romances also feature mystical elements and special effects, such as the storm at sea that opens The Tempest.
-While characters do fall in love and marry, these romantic relationships don’t drive the plot.
+The First Folio separates Shakespeare’s plays into three genres: tragedy, comedy, and history.
+In the centuries following the publication of the Folio, some scholars found these three categories insufficient to describe all the plays.
+In the nineteenth century, the critic Edward Dowden suggested a fourth genre category: romance.
+Today, scholars use the term romance to describe three of Shakespeare’s plays.
+The Tempest and The Winter’s Tale were designated comedies in the First Folio, and the third, Cymbeline, was originally designated a tragedy.
+Two plays that scholars believe Shakespeare co-wrote, Pericles and The Two Noble Kinsmen, are also generally classified as romances.
+All of the plays now classified as romances come from the end of Shakespeare’s career.
+Following the composition of several of his most famous tragedies, Shakespeare returned to the genre of comedy.
+But the comedies he penned in his final years as a playwright were marked by significant variations in tone as well as elements of mysticism and magic.
+These deviations provide the basis for these plays’ recent reclassification as romances.